Why should we be more critical?

 “Talking about the shortcomings in the research while at the same time explaining why it is necessary.
 Science is not perfect, after all.
-At the same time, it is so much better than the other alternatives: pseudoscience, gut instinct or something the bloke down the gym told you.”
+At the same time, it is so much better than the alternatives: pseudoscience, gut instinct or something the bloke down at the gym told you.”

 What do you research yourself?

 “We are nearing the end of a research project at the moment that is indicating that ADHD increases the risk of cardiovascular diseases.
 There are those who suspect that ADHD drugs are increasing this risk, but our outcomes are suggesting that those who take the medication cope better.”